StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 - **Mathematical theory of watermass transformation** that applies across arbitrary coordinate systems.
-Can potential vorticity serve as a useful coordinate for watermass theory.
-This question builds from an incomplete research path documented in [Nurser et al. (2022)](https://essopenarchive.org/doi/full/10.1002/essoar.10511370.2).
+Can potential vorticity serve as a useful coordinate for watermass analysis?
+These questions build from the ongoing research path documented in [Nurser et al. (2022)](https://essopenarchive.org/doi/full/10.1002/essoar.10511370.2).

-- **Hamilton’s principle and differential geometry in numerical modeling.** Recent advances offer new approaches to formulating fluid mechanical models based on discrete differential geometry.
-Can such methods be used to formulate the ocean’s thermo-hydrodynamical equations in pursuit of the next generation of ocean circulation models?
+- **Hamilton’s principle and differential geometry in numerical modeling.** Recent advances offer new approaches to formulating fluid thermo-mechanical models based on discrete differential geometry.
+Can such methods be used to formulate the ocean’s equations in pursuit of the next generation of ocean circulation models?